KatherineMichel/agile-sprint-playbook/research_sprint.md

 * Complete interview guide.
 * Review prototype with your team.

+* "You should have a full day of five interviews planned."
+* "Call each participant to confirm (unless you just spoke with them, of course) the time and place."
+* "Send out the schedule to your team."
+* "Buy the gift cards or other incentive you’re planning to give participants."

 3. Tasks

 What features and tasks do you want to test?

+"Make a list of the important features and tasks in your product.
+Which ones are critical to test in this research sprint?
+You can also think of these as the specific parts of the product or prototype that you want users to visit during the interview.
+For example, these might include:"

 * Understanding the value proposition
 * Creating an account